 The personal information you provide will be used by the adjudicator to decide your appeal.
 By submitting your appeal and any supporting information and documents you are agreeing to the tribunal using it for this purpose and disclosing it to the authority who will be responding to your appeal, the adjudicator who will be making the decision and tribunal staff working on behalf of the adjudicator.
 The adjudicator uses this information and the information provided by the respondent authority to reach his/her decision.

-When you provide us with your personal data in your appeal, we take your confidentiality and our compliance with the General Data Protection Regulations 2016 very seriously
+When you provide us with your personal data in your appeal, we take your confidentiality and our compliance with the General Data Protection Regulation 2016 and Data Protection Act 2018 very seriously.

 How long will we store your data?